 7. Visit Anglesey Abbey

-Less than 7 miles (11km) outside of Cambridge, Anglesey Abbey is a stunning Jacobean country house with colorful gardens and a working watermill.
+Less than 7 miles (11 kilometers) outside of Cambridge, Anglesey Abbey is a stunning Jacobean country house with colorful gardens and a working watermill.
 Originally built in 1600 (but extensively remodeled in the early 1900s), the interior consists of medieval vaulting, 17th-century paneling, and rooms full of antique furniture and books.
 Two of the main highlights are the pair of Tudor royal portraits, including the earliest likeness of Henry VIII.
 In the early spring, a carpet of white snowdrops blooms across the 100 acres of gardens, making for a scenic stroll.
 You can tour the watermill, the house, and the grounds for 15 GBP.

 8. Tour Wren Library